mlrennie/pytrate/README.md

 # pytrate
 A python software package for analyzing titration data, with an emphasis on combined analysis of multi-titrations.
-Based on inspired by pytc from the Harms Lab (see https://doi.org/10.1021/acs.biochem.7b01264; https://github.com/harmslab/pytc).
+Based on and inspired by pytc from the Harms Lab (see https://doi.org/10.1021/acs.biochem.7b01264; https://github.com/harmslab/pytc).
 Performs Bayesian fitting.
 Designed for fitting arbitrary models and arbitrary titration setups.